milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Advertising Preferences.
 We try to show you ads that we think will be relevant to your interests.
 If you would like to modify the information we and our advertising partners use to select these ads, you can do so in the app and through your device preferences.
 Go here to learn more.

+Tracking.
+If you opt out of tracking on devices running iOS 14.5 or more recent versions, we will not link identifiable information from third-party apps and websites with identifiable information from Snapchat for advertising purposes, except on your device.
+You can control use of this on-device data for advertising by opting out of Activity-Based Advertising in Snapchat Ad Preferences Settings.
+Go here to learn more.

 Communicating with other Snapchatters.
 It’s important to us that you stay in control over whom you communicate with.
 That’s why we’ve built a number of tools in Settings that let you indicate, among other things, who you want to see your Stories, whether you’d like to receive Snaps from just your friends or all Snapchatters, and whether you’d like to block another Snapchatter from contacting you again.
 Go here to learn more.

 International Data Transfers

 We may collect your personal information from, transfer it to, and store and process it in the United States and other countries outside of where you live.
 Whenever we share information outside of where you live, when we are legally required to do so, we make sure an adequate transfer mechanism is in place.
 We also make sure any third parties we share information with have an adequate transfer mechanism in place, as well.
-You can find more information on what data transfer mechanism we use here, and the categories of third parties we share information with here.
+You can find more information on the categories of third parties we share information with here.

 State and Region Specific Information